jakevis/jakevis.github.io/_posts/2021-06-07-Deploy-MicroK8s-On-WSL2.md

 * TOC
 {:toc}

-## Step 1: Install Fonts, and set as default for WSL
+## Install Fonts, and set as default for WSL

 Seems stupid.. but yes, for things to look ok and everything to render install these: